isubirana/compareGroups/README.md

 ## Example

-In the following table, some variables from the PREDIMED study are described by groups.
-Also, appropiate test to assess differences between groups are performed: ANOVA for continuous normal distributed variables reported as means and standard deviation, non parametric tests for non-normal variables for which medians and quantiles are reported, and chi-squared test for categorical variables.
+In the following table, some variables from the PREDIMED study ([](http://www.predimed.es/)) are analysed.
+We illustrate the syntax of **`compareGroups`** functions to display tables containing descriptives or possible tests to compare groups.

-To describe all the variables of the data set just type:
+Following, to describe all the variables of the data set just type:

 ```
 descrTable(predimed)